 - Young Teachers-researchers Discharge:

-Due to the policy of integration of new university lecturers as researchers, a discharge of 64 hours is automatically granted to any new hire provided the request is made in July with the approval of the head of the laboratory.
+Due to the policy of integration of new associate professors as researchers, a discharge of 64 hours is automatically granted to any new hire provided the request is made in July with the approval of the head of the laboratory.

 This discharge can be renewed up to twice, but is not always renewed.
 The Authorization Committee uses a report made by a colleague and the opinion of the head of the laboratory to consider the renewal, which is then submitted to the Research Committee.